Drugs & Medications - Numzit mucous membrane

 Drug interactions may change how your medications work or increase your risk for serious side effects.
 This document does not contain all possible drug interactions.
 Keep a list of all the products you use (including prescription/nonprescription drugs and herbal products) and share it with your doctor and pharmacist.
 Do not start, stop, or change the dosage of any medicines without your doctor's approval.

-If overdose is suspected, contact a poison control center or emergency room immediately.
+If overdose is suspected, contact a poison control center or emergency room right away.
 US residents can call their local poison control center at 1-800-222-1222.
 Canada residents can call a provincial poison control center.
 Symptoms of overdose may include: slow/shallow breathing, seizures, irregular heartbeat.NOTES:

 Keep all regular medical, dental, and laboratory appointments.MISSED DOSE: